Cray-HPE/GCP-OCI-Prod-Admin-Setup/docs/rekor.md

 There is also a GCP Redis instance which Rekor stores data in to make it easier to index.

 ## Setting up Rekor
+Rekor infrastructure (including KMS, Redis and service accounts) is deployed in [1-infrastructure/sigstore.tf](../terraform/development/signer/1-infrastructure/sigstore.tf) as part of the Rekor module.
-Rekor is set up via a Helm Chart and deployed with Terraform in [sigstore.tf](../terraform/development/signer/3-sigstore-helm/sigstore.tf).
+The Rekor application is deployed via a Helm Chart and deployed with Terraform in [3-sigstore-helm/sigstore.tf](../terraform/development/signer/3-sigstore-helm/sigstore.tf).

 ## Updating Rekor
 The Rekor Helm chart is deployed via Terraform in [sigstore.tf](../terraform/development/signer/3-sigstore-helm/sigstore.tf).